wpan03/quick_ds_python/README.md

 ### Jupyter Notebooks

 + `supervised_clf_demo.ipynb`: demonstrates how the function in this repo can help various stages when developing a classification model.
+[In Colab](https://colab.research.google.com/github/wpan03/quick_ds_python/blob/master/supervised_clf_demo.ipynb).
 + `supervised_reg_demo.ipynb`: demonstrates how the function in this repo can help various stages when developing a regression model.
 + `cluster_demo.ipynb`: demonstrates how the function in this repo can help developing a clustering model.